aerosense-ai/data-gateway/docs/source/using_the_gateway.rst

 =======================

 Configuration options for the gateway can be supplied via a configuration file.
-By default, **data-gateway** looks for a file named ``config.json`` in the working directory, although the CLI allows this to be overridden, to use a specific configuration file.
-Here is the contents of an example file:
+By default, **data-gateway** looks for a file named ``config.json`` in the working directory, although the CLI allows this to be overridden to use a specific configuration file.
+Here is the contents of an example configuration file:

 .. code-block::